miguelmota/ethereum-development-with-go-book/zh/smart-contract-write/README.md

 auth.GasPrice = gasPrice
 ```

 Now we load an instance of the smart contract.
-If you recall in the [previous sections](../smart-contract-compile) we create a contract called *Store* and generated a Go package file using the `abigen` tool.
+If you recall in the [上个章节s](../smart-contract-compile) we create a contract called *Store* and generated a Go package file using the `abigen` tool.
 To initialize it we just invoke the *New* method of the contract package and give the smart contract address and the ethclient, which returns a contract instance that we can use.

 ```go